League One leaders Hull City produced a stunning performance to thrash promotion rivals Portsmouth at Fratton Park.

 The same combination as before looked to do the damage, Honeyman swinging in a corner from the left which Lewis-Potter, running in unmarked, could only divert wide via a deflection.

-With Jacob Greaves and Alfie Jones imperious at the heart of defence, Hull City were rarely troubled by a Portsmouth team unbeaten in their previous six matches.
+With Jacob Greaves and Alfie Jones imperious at the heart of defence, the visitors were rarely troubled by a Portsmouth team unbeaten in their previous six matches.

 Ryan Williams linked up with Harness before shooting over on the stroke of half-time as McCann’s men deservedly entered the interval a goal to the good.

-Dead-ball situations continued to be where Hull City looked most dangerous at the start of the second half.
+Dead-ball situations continued to be where the Tigers looked most dangerous at the start of the second half.

 Callum Elder’s corner dropped for Lewis-Potter, who created some space amid a crowd of bodies, before sending in a deflected effort which MacGillivray pounced upon.